 Bare and basic.
 Bed with sheets, pillow and blanket, maybe a place to hang clothes.
 Bare light bulbs in the ceiling.
 You will usually be living out of suitcase on the floor.

 That’s how one unfortunate man begins his description of a Brazilian pousada.

-The poor guy should have stayed in Portugal, where a pousada is one of a chain of elegant, historic hotels, costing little more than an unremarkable chain hotel room with no personality.
+The poor guy should have stayed in Portugal, where a pousada is one of a chain of elegant, historic hotels that cost little more than an unremarkable chain hotel room with no personality.
 At a Portuguese pousada, you can stay in some of the country’s most unique mansions and historical buildings and enjoy something unique to the nation.